cits3007/cits3007.github.io/src/assessment.md

 due date and time – this will be enforced strictly (just as it is for face-to-face tests and exams), and late submissions will receive a mark of 0.
-It is your responsibility to ensure you submit by the due date and time -- even if you think a website such as the LMS will not stop you from making a late submission.
+It is your responsibility to ensure you submit by the due date and time -- even if you think a website such as Moodle will not stop you from making a late submission.

 **No extensions are permitted**{ class="hi-pri" }